Tuesday, November 30

 Firefly Facts

-Joey and Jinger love Fireflies also known as lightening bugs!
+Fireflies are also known as lightening bugs!
 How many of you love the firefly and their magical lights?
 It is such a magical and mystifying sight to see a field of fireflies lighting up the dark night.
 Did you know they are in the beetle family?
 There are over 1800 different types of lightening bugs.
 Fireflies use their light to communicate with other fireflies.
 The firefly gets the light on its abdomen from a chemical reaction caused by a compound called luciferin.

 What is your favorite type of insect?